Shehzadahmed123/E-CommerceStore/README.md

 //Admin Panel Features
+ to access to admin panel using this link or address     http://localhost:3001/admin

 Add Products:            Admins can add new products with name, price, image URL, and description.
 Delete Products:         Products can be deleted from the product listing.